thisgirlJo/thisgirlJo/README.md

 - 👋 Hi, I’m @thisgirlJo
-- 👀 I’m interested in bettering myself, food, Korean dramas and anime.
-- 🌱 I’m currently learning BAckend Web Development focusing on Python and Django.
+- 🌱 I’m currently in Backend Web Development focusing on Python and Django.
-- 💞️ I’m looking to collaborate on Backend Web Dev projects
+- 💞️ I’m looking to gain more experience as I work on more Backend Web Dev projects
-- 📫 Hit me up at judithogbole@71gmail.com
+- 📫 Hit me up at __thisgirl_jo on X.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I lovvvveeee reading.
 Some people think that's boring... but my imagination runs wild!!!
 Want to know more?

 <!---
 thisgirlJo/thisgirlJo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.